BLEACH366/P2DFlow/README.md

 ```

 ## Prepare Dataset
-##### (tips: If you want to use the data we have preprocessed, please go directly to `3.
-Download selected datasets`; if you prefer to process the data from scratch or work with your own data, please start from the beginning.)
+#### (tips: If you want to use the data we have preprocessed, please go directly to `3.
+Download selected datasets`; if you prefer to process the data from scratch or work with your own data, please start from the beginning)
 #### 1. Download raw ATLAS datasets
 * Coming soon!
 #### 2. Calculate the 'approximate energy' and select representative structures